damianhakert/damianhakert.github.io/source/posts/2016-09-14-gitlab-live-event-recap.html.md

 {::options parse_block_html="true" /}

-[Join us for our next webcast][cycle-analytics-webcast-reg] on September 29th for an introduction to Cycle Analytics and a 8.13 Feature Release demo.
+[Join us for our next webcast][cycle-analytics-webcast-reg] on September 29th for an introduction to Cycle Analytics and a 8.12 Feature Release demo.
 {: .alert .alert-info .text-center}

 The world of software development is changing and time to market matters more now than ever before.
-The world's best companies are reducing cycle times to ship software at an incredible pace.
+The world's best companies are reducing cycle time to ship software at an incredible pace.
 In this brave new world, businesses that can iterate more quickly than their competitors will win.
-To help you stay competitive by moving faster from idea to production, [we are working][gitlab-scope] to bring you a product that mirrors the most natural and cohesive process for the way you do work--all in a single UI.
+To help you stay competitive, [we are building][gitlab-scope] the most natural and cohesive process for teams to move from idea to production in a single UI.

-Following the [announcement][funding-post] of our $20M Series B funding lead by August Capital, we hosted a live event with our CEO [Sid Sijbrandij][sid-twitter] and MC [Jono Bacon][jono-twitter].
+Following the [announcement][funding-post] of our $20M Series B funding led by [August Capital], we hosted a live event with our CEO [Sid Sijbrandij][sid-twitter] and MC [Jono Bacon][jono-twitter].
 More than 1,000 GitLab community members attended to watch, ask questions, and contribute to the conversation.
 Within 12 hours of our funding announcement, **2,508 new projects** were added to GitLab.
 Thanks to our